 Your equipment will arrive in a carton similar to the ones pictured below.
 All components of the monitoring system are consolidated into a single packing crate.
 The contents of this crate depend on the options you have purchased.
 In addition to the monitor it can contain the following:

+- MMS and user manuals

+- FMS

+- Parameter modules

-- MMS and user manuals - MMS Extensions and accessories
+- MMS Extensions and accessories